nuriel77/iri-lb-haproxy/README.md

 In order to use this PoC you must have the following installed on your server:

-* Docker
 * Ansible (>=2.4)
 * CentOS (>=7.4) or Ubuntu (>=16.04)

-You can optionally use this Ansible playbook to get Docker intsalled on your server: https://github.com/geerlingguy/ansible-role-git
+If you don't have Docker installed, you can use the playbook to install it.
+See the "Installation" chapter below.

 ## Warning